MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 ### A customer-managed part

-A customer-managed part consists of Ops and Web console that will be used to monitor and administer the instance.
-The agents to be monitored will be under the customer domain, and if they are in another domain, a gateway server is needed to carry out the authentication.
-The customer-managed part hosts a DNS with a static IP that will be provided to the Management Servers hosted in Azure.
+A customer-managed part consists of Ops and Web console that are used to monitor and administer the instance.
+The agents to be monitored are under the customer domain, and if they are in another domain, a gateway server is needed to carry out the authentication.
+The customer-managed part hosts a DNS with a static IP that is provided to the Management Servers hosted in Azure.

 **Detailed Architecture of SCOM Managed Instance**